When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 antique billiard table with balls

-During King Louis XIV’s reign in the 1600s, billiards was still played with a sort of club, similar to a croquet mallet, and the ball was pushed around, rather than hit.
-There were no pockets on the tables yet, but there were cushions to keep the balls in, and there were a range of other obstacles on the table.
+During King Louis XIV’s reign in the 1600s, billiards was still played with a sort of club.
+This club was similar to a croquet mallet, and the ball was pushed around, rather than hit.
+There were no pockets on the tables yet, but there were cushions to keep the balls in.
+There were also a range of other obstacles on the table.

 Over the next 100 years, the game spread dramatically, becoming the standard pastime in the cafés on the streets of Paris.
 By then it was played by many upper class citizens, rather than just the nobility.